mlosa001/encrypt.sh/README.md

 ##Commands

-gpg - encryption and signing tool, main program for the GnuPG system
+gpg - encryption and signing tool, main program for the GnuPrivate Guard software

 -c : encrypt with a symmetric cypher